58.59 lakh metric tonne paddy procured: Haryana Dy CM Dushyant Chautala | Headlines

 - India

-Haryana's Deputy Chief Minister Dushyant Chautala on Tuesday said 58.59 lakh metric tonne paddy has been procured in the state during the current season, exceeding the target of 57 lakh MT.
+Haryana's Deputy Chief Minister Dushyant Chautala on Tuesday said that 58.59 lakh metric tonnes of paddy have been procured in the state during the current season, far exceeding the target of 57 lakh MT.

-Chautala said that nearly 98 per cent of farmers have already received their paddy purchase payment amounting to Rs 11,819 crore directly into their bank accounts through DBT within 48 hours after the crop being procured and the balance will also be cleared this week.
+The committee will go into details as to who were the officers responsible and why stock was left in open plinth area and not subsequently lifted and for what reason.

-Chautala also said that GST collections in the state grew 22.71 per cent to Rs 18,290 crore so far against Rs 14,302 crore a year ago. ''If we compare consumption and production based-states, Haryana is at the number one spot.
-Only three states -- Sikkim, Goa and Delhi -- are ahead, of which Delhi is consumption based with a limited production,'' he added.
+Chautala, also said that GST collections of the state have registered a 22.71 per cent growth over previous year with collections of Rs 18,290 crore so far during the current fiscal as against Rs 14,302 crore of corresponding period of previous year.

+''If we compare consumption and production based states, Haryana is at number one spot.
+Only three states Sikkim, Goa and Delhi are ahead, of which Delhi is consumption based with limited production,'' he said.

+He informed that the state government has created special units in GST at field level and at headquarters here, which are keeping strict vigil on tax leakage.

-Likewise, healthy growth has also been registered in excise collections, said Chautala, who also holds the Excise portfolio.
+Likewise, healthy growth has also been registered in excise collections, said Chautala, who also hold the excise portfolio.

+''Our distilleries are monitored by CCTVs,'' said Chautala.
+All such units are being monitored through CCTV cameras by setting up a control room at the headquarters, he said.

-Fifty-five per cent of liquor vends have installed a Point-of-Sale system and by December the remaining have been ordered to install or else they will be penalised, he said.
+Fifty five percent of liquor vends have installed Point of Sale system and by December the remaining have been ordered to install or else they will be penalised, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)